 Recording and reporting of all occupational accident, injuries, and illnesses shall be in accordance with instructions and on forms prescribed in the booklet.
 You can get a copy of the Forms for Recordkeeping from the internet.
-Go to www.osha.gov and type Recordkeeping Forms in the search box.
+Go to www.osha.gov and click on Recordkeeping Forms located on the home page.

-The position responsible for recordkeeping is shown on the SAFETY AND HEALTH ORGANIZATIONAL CHART, Appendix IV to this plan.
+The position responsible for recordkeeping is shown on the Safety and Health Organizational Chart, Appendix IV to this plan.

-Details of how reports of occupational accidents, injuries, and illnesses will reach the recordkeeper are specified by ACCIDENT REPORTING PROCEDURES, Appendix IV to this plan.
-The Rule of Tennessee Department of Labor and Workforce Development Occupational Safety and Health, OCCUPATIONAL SAFETY AND HEALTH RECORD-KEEPING AND REPORTING, CHAPTER 0800-01-03, as authorized by T.C.A., Title 50.
+Details of how reports of occupational accidents, injuries, and illnesses will reach the recordkeeper are specified by Accident Reporting Procedures, Appendix IV to this plan.
+The Rule of Tennessee Department of Labor and Workforce Development Occupational Safety and Health, Occupational Safety and Health Record-keeping and Reporting, Chapter 0800-01-03, as authorized by T.C.A., Title 50.